Extending modularity by capturing the similarity attraction feature in the null model: Dist-Modularity

-Eq.\eqref{eq19} implies that the number of edges of the observed network is preserved if $\sum_{i=1}^n N_i=2m$ is satisfied.
+As indicated in Eq.\,\eqref{eq2}, a fundamental requirement for a null model is that the number of edges equal that number in the observed network.
+Eq.\,\eqref{eq27} implies that this requirement can be satisfied if $\sum_{i=1}^n N_i=2m$.
 This can be easily achieved by normalizing $N_i$ as

 Due to the above developments, there is a large freedom in specifying $N_i$ and $f(d)$.
-For example, $N_i$ can be equally distributed among all nodes, i.e. specifying $N_i=2m/n$.
-In networks with node attributes, $N_i$ can be specified as the most representative attribute, or a comprehensive index obtained from several attributes.
-As for $f(d)$, the common choices are
+For example, $N_i$ can be equally distributed among all nodes, i.e., specifying $N_i=2m/n$.
+In networks with additional information on nodes, $N_i$ can be specified as the most representative attribute of $v_i$, or a comprehensive index obtained from several attributes of $v_i$.
+As for $f(d)$, we list several possible choices as given in Ref. \cite{LiAIUncertainty}

-where $\sigma \in (0,+\infty)$ and $r>0$ are parameters.
-Note that functions \eqref{eq21}-\eqref{eq24} are monotonically decreasing in the domain $d \in [0,+\infty)$.
-However, this is not a necessary constraint.
-For example, $f(d)$ can be learned from the observed network as \cite{ExpertSpatialCommunity}
+where $\sigma \in (0,+\infty)$ are parameters.
+Eq.\,\eqref{eq30} indicates a gravitational-like field ($\sigma$ reflects the interaction range of the field) and the corresponding null model is similar to the one developed in Section~\ref{sec3.1}.
+Eq.\,\eqref{eq31} indicates a flat field so that the similarity attraction feature vanishes.
+Eq.\,\eqref{eq32} indicates a square-well field so that any node in the corresponding null model can only link to nodes at a distance smaller than $\sigma$.

-with a binning procedure to smooth the function. $f(d)$ can even be replaced by a similarity function that monotonically increases with $d$.
+Eqs.\,\eqref{eq30}-\eqref{eq32} indicate monotonically decreasing functions.
+However, this is not a necessary constraint. $f(d)$ can be a function that monotonically increases with $d$.
+This results in a null model in which edges between dissimilar nodes are facilitated and edges between similar nodes are restricted.
+Besides, $f(d)$ can be learned from the observed network as